|Pizza for Five and the Dog Photo courtesy John Herschenrider|

 Taste, of course, and smell whelm our senses.
 Texture?
 Very important.
 The sound of foods sizzling, simmering, crunching, being chopped.
 And oh, don't our eyes delight in its colors and shapes!

 So how do we get along, in such a small boat?
 No refrigerator?
 Miles and miles from the nearest store?

 Anke and I try to keep a year's supply of food on board.
 This lets us get away from towns on an indefinite basis, without having to hurry anywhere for resupply.
 Should things go south for whatever reason, it's a margin of safety... a cushion between us and hard knocks.
 Should health or the economy fail, we aren't worried about the next meal.

 A year's supply is one of those loose figures that doesn't stand up to too close scrutiny.
 Halfway between resupply, we've eaten through some portion of that.
 A lot of our food comes from sea and shore, so while it counts, it's only metaphorically on board.

-- Rice and lentils @ 2:1 - By complementarity theory, this is a complete protein.
+- Rice and lentils @ 2:1 - By complementarity theory, this yields complete protein.
 Tastes good, true or not.
 Both cook at the same rate, same pot.

 - Beans - Beans, beans, the magical froot!

-- Wheat - Whole kernal, grind as we go.
+- Wheat - Whole kernel, grind as we go.

 - Sprouting Seeds - We sprout these mainly in winter for fresh greens.